For many of us, Christmas signals a time to switch off, unwind, eat copious amounts of ham, drink a lot of rosé and nap.

-It's also a time of reflection as the Queen looks back at her family's own personal milestones, from royal babies, to royal weddings - 2018 has been a cracking year for the Windsors and we can't wait to see how Her Majesty addresses all their triumphs.
+It's also a time of reflection as the Queen looks back at her family's own personal milestones, from royal babies, to royal weddings.

-In fact, the 93-year-old takes great pride in writing the speech herself.
+In fact, the 94-year-old takes great pride in writing the speech herself.

-As the year comes to an end, our favourite family often release a Christmas photo to thank the public for their support.
+As the year comes to an end, our favourite family often release a series of Christmas photos to thank the public for their support.

 And for many avid royal watchers around the world, it's not really Christmas until Prince William, Duchess Catherine and their angelic children pose for their annual festive photo.

 WATCH: Check out the royal's latest family photo to celebrate Prince Charles' 70th birthday!
 Post continues...